huaminghuangtw/Weekly-Mindware-Update/2024/temp.md

 Perseverance is not a long race; it is many short races one after another.

-The Fight Against Normalcy: to maintain your uniqueness/distinctiveness in a world that pulls you to blend in / wants you to be typical, is the only way to realize your full potential and live a fulfilled, texture-rich existence → It comes with a risk, but the rewards are abundant.
+The Fight Against Normalcy: to maintain your uniqueness/distinctiveness in a world that pulls you to blend in / wants you to be typical, is the only way to realize your full potential and live a fulfilled, texture-rich existence &rarr; It comes with a risk, but the rewards are abundant.
 It may come with a steep cost in the short-term, but the long-term rewards are worth it.

 You won't always get what you strive for, but you will definitely get what you settle for.
 You won't magically outperform your standards.